aomarabdelaziz/ISFP-task-doc/README.md

 # Installing WebLogic Server Version (12.2.1.3.0)

 This guide steps for installation of WebLogic Server 12.2.1.3.0 on our local machine.
+The download step is done manually due the the large size and the GUI Wizard installation

 # Prerequisites